amarce/kolla-ansible/doc/source/admin/podman.rst

 starts them under systemd using ``systemctl start container-<name>.service``.
 This transfers control to systemd so that start-order dependencies are honoured.
-Containers that were already managed by systemd are left running and are not restarted.
+Containers that were already managed by systemd are restarted only when listed in ``kolla_changed_containers``; unchanged services are left running.

 Troubleshooting
 ---------------